- Getting Started

 - External Relations

 Right from the earliest days of the church, Christians have followed Christ's command to love their neighbours by responding in times of crisis and emergency.

-The last time such pandemic flu hit Canada was in 1918, killing 50,000 Canadians, more than 500,000 people in the U.S. and up to 50 million people worldwide.
-When it hits again, the Public Health Agency of Canada estimates it will kill between 11,000 to 58,000 Canadians and sicken 2.1 million to five million others.
+The last time a pandemic hit Canada was during 1918 flu pandemic, killing 50,000 Canadians.
+More than 500,000 people in the U.S. and up to 50 million people worldwide perished.
+When the next pandemic arrives, the Public Health Agency of Canada estimates it will kill between 11,000 to 58,000 Canadians and sicken 2.1 million to five million others.

 At the same time, the resources in this website will enable churches to prepare for other kinds of emergencies, and also help them to better care for needy and vulnerable people in their congregation and community.

-Whatever your denomination or affiliation, I hope this website can provide your congregation with a theological and pastoral framework for preparing for pandemic flu, and also to provide you with practical ideas about ways you can serve your members and your community - right now, and when a pandemic strikes.
+Whatever your denomination or affiliation, I hope this website can provide your congregation with a theological and pastoral framework to help prepare for a pandemic, and also to provide you with practical ideas about ways you can serve your members and your community - right now, and when a pandemic strikes.

 (former) General Secretary, Mennonite Church Canada